Mads Roerslev: 2019–20 season

-2021–present
+2021–22 season

-Following the release of first-choice right back Henrik Dalsgaard, a change in formation to 3-5-2 saw Roerslev begin the 2021–22 season behind stand-in right wing back Sergi Canós in the pecking order and the pair traded the position through the season.
+Following the release of first-choice right back Henrik Dalsgaard, a change in formation to 3-5-2 saw Roerslev begin the 2021–22 season behind stand-in right wing back Sergi Canós in the pecking order.
+The pair traded the position during the season.
 Approaching the midway point of the season, mounting injuries in the central defensive positions saw Roerslev deployed in a right centre back role.
 He finished the 2021–22 season with 26 appearances and one goal, scored with the winner in a 2–1 Premier League victory over Aston Villa on 2 January 2022.